m0dusX/8_vk_friends_online/README.md

 # Watcher of Friends Online

 This script works with VK.com site.
-It logins user to VK API and prints to console list of online users in friendlist of authenticated user.
+It logins user to VK API and prints to console list of online users.

 # Quickstart